Improving Directions in Mixed Integer Bilevel Linear Optimization: The -opt Hierarchy

 In~\citt{XueProRal22}, \eqref{eqn:kopt-react} is referred to as the \emph{$k$-optimal reaction set} and any $y \in \RR(x; k)$ as a \emph{$k$-optimal reaction}.
 Moreover, the authors show that for $Y = \left\{ 0, 1 \right\}^{n_2}$ and for any fixed $k \in \Z_+$, the set of points in \eqref{eqn:kopt-react} is MILP-representable with a description of polynomial size.

 The MIBLP with $k$-optimal follower is then formally defined as follows:

 for all $k \in \Z_+$.
 The set of feasible points of~\eqref{eqn:k-miblp} is

 Following an approach similar to~\citt{XueProRal22}, we can characterize membership in $\RR(x; k)$ for $x \in X$ by a set of necessary and sufficient conditions.
-For this purpose, we denote the set of all improving feasible directions with respect to a given $(\hat{x}, \hat{y})$ with a 1-norm no bigger than $k$ as
+For this purpose, we denote the set of all improving directions with a 1-norm no bigger than $k$ as